 The Mulliganeers is a non-profit 501(c)3 organization dedicated to raising funds for children and families in need.

-St. Patrick’s Fundraiser in March, annual Golf Outing in September, and associated fundraising events throughout the year.
+St. Patrick’s Party in March, annual Golf Outing in September, and associated fundraising events throughout the year.

 Recipients of charitable donations generated by the Mulliganeers are determined by the Board of Directors.